kieranpotts/rootfiles/.github/ISSUE_TEMPLATE/FEATURE.md

 ## Acceptance Criteria
-Write some acceptance criteria, covering all possible preconditions, processes and end results.
+Provide a list of acceptance criteria, covering all possible preconditions, processes and end results.
 Use the following template for each condition of satisfaction:

 ```
 Scenario: [scenario]